Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Data Construction

 \subsection{Data Statistics}

-Table~\ref{tab:num_per_label} summarizes the distribution of items across labels.
+Table~\ref{tab:data_statistic_test_demo} presents the statistics for the ReCo demonstration and test sets, and Table~\ref{tab:num_per_label} summarizes the distribution of items across labels.
 For Evidence Scope, 50\% items are labeled as single-sentence evidence, while insufficient evidence items account for the lowest proportion.
 For Transformation Level, items requiring inference are the most frequent, whereas transformed word matching items are the least common.
 In the 3-level scheme, which includes multi-sentence comprehension items, inference items remain dominant.
-These statistics reveal an imbalanced label distribution in our dataset.
-This imbalance is expected, since the items originate from real exams, and the distributions may vary across tests designed for different proficiency levels or languages.
+These statistics reveal an imbalanced label distribution in our dataset, which is expected because the items are drawn from real exams, whose distributions may vary depending on the target proficiency level.
 Further analysis of our dataset can be found in Appendix~\ref{sec:appendix:data_analysis}.